Two women sitting on a couch looking at an iPad and smiling.

 You can place any type of trade that you would with stocks, including:

-- Limit orders, which ensure that you get a price in the range you set—the maximum you're willing to pay or the minimum you're willing to accept.
+• Limit orders, which ensure you get a price in the range you set—the maximum you're willing to pay or the minimum you're willing to accept.

-- Market orders, which are likely to execute immediately at the best available price, but you have less control over the price you pay or receive.
+• Market orders, which are likely to execute immediately at the best available price but offer less control over the price you pay or receive.

 Understand order types & how they work

-You can also buy on margin or sell short, but you'll need to be preapproved for these types of transactions based on your level of experience.
+You can also buy on margin or sell short, but you'll need to be preapproved for these types of transactions based on your level of experience and asset level.

 The market price can change throughout the trading day and may be above or below the total value of the stocks and bonds the ETF invests in.
 Though the difference is usually small, it could be significant when the market is particularly volatile.